 It was a bold statement by Ronaldo Luis Nazario de Lima, but he does believes LaLiga is the best football league in the world at the moment.

-Speaking as Real Valladolid’s president at the SPIA Asia 2019, a sports industry conference held in Manila, Ronaldo is playing his part to make sure LaLiga will become as popular as the Premier League.
+Speaking as Real Valladolid’s president at SPIA Asia 2019, a sports industry conference held in Manila, Ronaldo is playing his part to make sure LaLiga become as popular as Premier League.

 “We are changing many things in our club, and one of them is our international reach.
 We are starting to work internationally; we want to be well-known and have people fall in love with our brand.”

 The Brazilian also revealed the reason why he wanted to remain in LaLiga and specifically at Real Valladolid.

 “I have a history with LaLiga, I spent seven years playing in the competition.
 Valladolid is a very special LaLiga club, with history and a lot of potential.
 It’s a big challenge, and I’m delighted with the decision I took.
 We will fight hard to stay in LaLiga Santander.”

 Regarding Valladolid survival in LaLiga this season, the World Cup winner noted that the competition is more closely-fought than ever.

 “Last season was tough, I suffered, we suffer, but we succeeded, but I hope this season we enjoy ourselves more and suffer less because LaLiga is more competitive than ever, the clubs are very evenly-balanced, so it’s not going to be easy.
 And yes, it’s the best league in the world.”

 Ronaldo was the most acclaimed figure present at SPIA Asia, an international congress held on 2 and 3 December in Manila, which brought together hundreds of representatives and speakers from the South Asian sports industry and other countries.